joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

   case, the contents may not be accessible using the native path.
 The application directory is read-only.

-- `File.desktopDirectory` —the user’s desktop directory.
+- `File.desktopDirectory` —the user's desktop directory.
 If a platform does not define a desktop directory, another location on the file system is used.

-- `File.documentsDirectory` —the user’s documents directory.
+- `File.documentsDirectory` —the user's documents directory.
 If a platform does not define a documents directory, another location on the file system is used.

 - `File.userDirectory` —the user directory.
 If a platform does not define a user